 Join Annie Keeling and other parents for 6 group sessions.
 Together, we’ll explore the pitfalls and traps that drive parents when trying to get their child to change behaviors.
-You’ll learn thematic tools that can be used for these behaviors and take away a blueprint to make parenting easier and your family connections stronger.
+You’ll learn tools that really work and take away a blueprint to make parenting easier and your family connections stronger.

 The punitive model of parenting – threats, coercion, yelling, shaming, isolation – yields immediate results but the cost is high.
 Not only does punishment often make the child feel unsafe, this outer form of control interferes with the child’s ability to develop self-discipline and responsibility from the inside.
 Just as problematic is the Wait-and-See method, hoping the child outgrows the behavior.
 Either of these can make for disrespectful or fearful kids and then, unreliable adults who have trouble managing themselves, especially in relationships.
 This class provides a chance to teach you and your child another way.

 “I thought I would just love my child and the rest would fall into place.

 Now I love who I am as a parent, too.” – Brie S.

 Some of What Will Be Covered

 - Misbehaviors: Not Listening, Tantrums, Hitting, Refusal, Sleep, Sharing …And More.
 Learn how to respectfully help your child with the toughest behaviors.

 - Needs: Explore young children’s needs and the coping behaviors they use to get them met.

 - Natural Authority: Define parents’ natural responsibility and how it fits into family-centered homes.

 - Parenting Partners: How to work with the other partner and get the support and self-care you need.